imgigin2003/multiway-graphs/README.md

 # Multiway Graphs (Hypergraph)

 - py_script/hypergraph.py -> visualizes a hypergraph based on the given info
+- py_script/dual_hypergraph.py -> visualizes the dual hypergraph based on the hypergraph
 - py_scrtip/main.py -> utilizes a web app for displaying the graph info
 - src/main.py -> compliling python code and handling streamlit